 Students in any major who wish to add a Russian, East European, or Eurasian focus to their regular undergraduate degree can enroll in the REES Certificate program.
 Courses taken for the certificate program may also fulfill general education requirements and some major requirements, and often do not increase students' overall course load.
-Click here for requirements and additional information.

 The Capstone Course in Russian & East European Studies